HiLab-git/PyMIC_examples/segmentation/prostate/README.md

 pymic_evaluate_seg config/evaluation.cfg
 ```

-The obtained Dice score by default setting should be close to 87.63+/-3.20%.
+The obtained average Dice score by default setting should be close to 87.63%.
 You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again.
 You will get Average Symmetric Surface Distance (ASSD) evaluation results.
-By default setting, the ASSD is close to 2.55+/-1.80 pixels.
 You can try your efforts to improve the performance with different networks or training strategies by changing the configuration file `config/train_test.cfg`.